enspirit/makefile-for-monorepos/README.md

 ### General image rules

+* `make clean`: removes the sentinel files (see [Sentinel files](#sentinel-files))
 * `make images`: builds all the docker images for the repo's components
-* `make clean`: removes the sentinel files (see [Sentinel files](#sentinel-files))
-* `make push-images`: pushes all images to the docker registry (after building them if necessary)
+* `make images.push`: pushes all images to the docker registry (after building them if necessary)
-* `make pull-images`: pulls all images from the docker registry
+* `make images.pull`: pulls all images from the docker registry
-* `make scan`: scan all images for vulnerabilities
+* `make images.scan`: scan all images for vulnerabilities

 ### General lifecycle rules